dgraph-io/badger/README.md

 - **My writes are really slow.
 Why?**

-Are you creating a new transaction for every single key update?
+Are you creating a new transaction for every single key update, and waiting for it to `Commit` fully before creating a new one?
 This will lead to very low throughput.
 To get best write performance, batch up multiple writes inside a transaction using single `DB.Update()` call.
 You could also have multiple such `DB.Update()` calls being made concurrently from multiple goroutines.

 The way to achieve the highest write throughput via Badger, is to do serial writes and use callbacks in `txn.Commit`, like so: